haghehog-hee/Handle-counter/README.md

 # Handle-counter
-  App that counts pieces on frame in real time for galvanic line using Tensorflow object detection This is my portfolio project, so it likely won't have much use other than to show it in resume and it designed specificaly for needs of factory i worked on. the main condition of success was high precision no less than 99%
+  App that counts pieces on frame in real time for galvanic line using Tensorflow object detection

+This is my portfolio project, so it likely won't have much use other than to show it in resume. and it designed specificaly for needs of factory i worked on. the main condition of success was high precision no less than 99%

   Work on project includes:
   - gathering and labeling dataset
   - choosing detection model and tuning config